USEPA/AMET/docs/AMET_Users_Guide_v1.md

 **3. Add your new network to the AQ_matching.R code**

-The third step to adding new network support to AMET is to modify the AQ_matching.R code in the R_db_code directory.
+The third step to adding new network support to AMET is to modify the AQ_matching.R code in the $AMETBASE/R_db_code directory.
 Again, the best method for adding a new network is to follow the formatting of an existing network.
 In the AQ_matching.R code you will see a section near the top of the file called "Network Flags".
 Here you will add your new network, following the format of an existing network as per the example below.

 NewAQNet_flag           <- Sys.getenv('NEWAQNET')               # Flag to include NewAQNet data in the analysis